What is Vicarious Liability and Why Does It Matter?

 Count on a Thorough Lawyer

 The tortfeasor is often not the only party who is responsible for car wreck damages.
-For a free consultation with an experienced Campbell car accident attorney, contact Solution Now Law Firm.
+For a free consultation with an experienced San Jose car accident attorney, contact Solution Now Law Firm.
 Attorneys can connect victims with doctors, even if they have no money or insurance.